Susa Young Gates: LDS church positions

 While not an official assignment in the church, Gates wrote the first lesson manual for Sunday school lessons.

 As a prominent member of the church, Gates enjoyed close relationships with church leaders and was able to be influential in some church policies and decisions.
 Throughout her life, Gates was close friends with Joseph F. Smith, the sixth president of the church.
 In one letter to Gates, Smith refers to her and her husband as being among his "best and truest friends."

-Throughout her career, Gates worked to counteract the commonly-held, negative stereotypes surrounding Mormon women.
+Throughout her career, Gates worked to counteract the commonly held, negative stereotypes surrounding Mormon women.
 Together, Gates and Leah wrote "Women of the 'Mormon' Church" which has published in 1926.
 The book focuses on Gates' ideas of the importance of obedience to God and the church and support for women's rights.
 To promote her book, Gates sent thousands of copies to multiple institutions and newspapers.

 Genealogy

 Gates was also active in genealogy and LDS Church temple work.
-Young researched her father's and mothers family history in depth.
+She researched her father's and mothers family history in depth.
 She managed the genealogy departments in the Deseret News and Inter Mountain Republican, and edited and wrote columns for both papers in 1906.
 She later became the head of the Research Department and Library of the Genealogical Society of Utah in 1923.
 Gates was the chair of the Genealogical Committee of the Relief Society.
-In this position, Gates created monthly lessons on genealogy for other women of the Relief Society.
+In this position she created monthly lessons on genealogy for other women of the Relief Society.
 Gates had started to create materials to teach others how to do genealogy before she was in this official position.
-Gates also published a book called "Surname Book and Racial History."
-This book alphabetically list common surnames in Utah and the history and original nationality of the name.
+Gates also published a book called "Surname Book and Racial History" that alphabetically listed common surnames in Utah and the history and original nationality of the name.

 In their paper, James B. Allen and Jessie L. Embry write that Gates quickly became a leader in genealogy in Utah, which had recently become quite popular in Utah and in the United States.
 In the St. George temple, Gates worked as "official stenographer" and was the first woman to be baptized in the temple on behalf of someone who was deceased.
 Genealogy work was popular among the Mormons because they were able to perform spiritual ordinances on behalf of people who had previously died.
 Later, Gates was also "official stenographer" at Mormon temples in Logan, Salt Lake City, and Cardston.
 Part of Gates' genealogical work included creating a thirteen-volume collection that followed the Young family genealogy.
 The volume contained 20,000 names.
 After Gates became involved in genealogical work, she donated an additional 10% of her income to the Church for genealogical purposes.